jaime-grj/foss-tv-player-android/README.md

-# FOSS IPTV Player [WIP]
+# FOSS TV Player [WIP]
-IPTV streams player for Android and Android TV.
+Live TV streams player for Android and Android TV.

 This app aims to create a simple interface for watching live streaming channels and sorting them in a TV-style list.